-Thomas Edison Film Festival (TEFF) is a touring festival.
-TEFF has a serious, abiding commitment to the short form as its centerpiece and reason for being, and we celebrate independent short work under 60 minutes.
+Thomas Edison Film Festival (TEFF) is a touring festival with a serious, abiding commitment to the short form.
+We seek out and celebrate independent short work under 20 minutes, and from 21-60 minutes, with special consideration for short films.
 Not a conventional destination film festival – we are a modernly fierce, socially conscious traveling festival, reaching out to diverse audiences with provocative, timely, edgy and compelling new works by both accomplished and emerging filmmakers.

 Our annual collection of international indie films is screened to audiences throughout the world.
-Venues such as the National Gallery of Art, DC; Lewis Center for the Arts – Princeton; Dryden Theater; Roxie Theater – SF; Anthology Film Archives; Pocono Cinema & Cultural Center; Hoboken Historical Museum; Jersey City Theater Center; and numerous universities including: Syracuse, UDelaware, UC Santa Barbara, UArts, Towson, and University of Colorado – Boulder, host our unique programs every year.
+Venues such as the National Gallery of Art, DC; Lewis Center for the Arts – Princeton; Dryden Theater, NY; Roxie Theater, SF; Anthology Film Archives; Barrymore Film Center; Hoboken Historical Museum; 1st Night Morris; and numerous universities including: Syracuse, Princeton, UDelaware, SCAD, UArts, Towson, Ramapo College and University of Colorado – Boulder, host our unique programs.

 The collection is perpetually available for online screening and your work is included in our annual print and digital booklet - a comprehensive and scholarly publication which lists and describes the selected works and awards.